willow2333/mMHtyper/README.md

 &emsp;db SNP: The ID of SNP.

-&emsp; genotypes: The genotypes of SNP.
+&emsp;genotypes: The genotypes of SNP.

 &emsp;depth: The depth of SNP, the max depth is 10000.